 What to do with Howdy and the other marionettes?

-As the sets were dismantled and the studio cleaned of the shows props, some of the cast members took souvenirs.
-As an example, Anderson took his Clarabell suit, box and seltzer bottle.
-But the biggest question; what was to become of Howdy and the other marionettes?
+As the sets were dismantled and the studio cleaned of the show’s props, some of the cast members took souvenirs.
+As an example, Anderson took his Clarabell suit, box, and seltzer bottle.
+But the biggest question: what was to become of Howdy Doody and the other Doodyville marionettes?

-That was the concern that Roger Muir and Rufus Rose had.
-It seemed that NBC, who legally owned them, really didn’t have a plan.
+That was a significant concern for both Roger Muir and Rufus Rose.
+It seemed that NBC, which legally owned them, really didn’t have a plan.
 Since they couldn’t get a firm answer from the network, they made an executive decision.
-During the run of the show, Rose had stored the puppets when they weren’t being used at his workshop in Connecticut.
-So it was logical for Rose to take the marionettes and keep them there until NBC decided what they wanted to do.
+During the run of the show, the Roses had stored the puppets at their workshop in Connecticut when they weren’t being used.
+Therefore, it was logical for them to keep the marionettes until NBC decided what to do with them.

-Rufus Rose packed up all of the puppets, from both the US and the Canadian shows; which included the Canadian Howdys, Double Doody and the original Dawson Howdy.
-The only one that Rose didn’t take was the original Photo Doody, which was owned by Muir personally.
+Rufus Rose packed up all the puppets, from both the US and Canadian shows, including the Canadian Howdys, Double Doody, and the original Dawson Howdy.
+The only marionette not taken by Rose was the original Photo Doody.
+Which was owned by Muir personally.

 Besides Howdy, there was the other key personality on the show, Buffalo Bob.